nnseva/atasks/README.md

 The `atasks.router.Router` is an only default router implementation.

-User can inherit and instantiate the own router implementation if necessary.
+User can inherit `atasks.router.Router` and create an own router implementation if necessary.

 As a rule, you don't need to do it.
 In this case, you can just use `get_router()` function to get a default router instance.